Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 `AngularStrap` fixed this issue long ago prefixing their directives with `bs-`, but in Angular 2 even when that is still recommended to prefix your directives, the end users won't have to deal with your bad decisions.

+If you're not convinced enough at this point, you can import `CORE_DIRECTIVES` from `angular2/angular2` and use that to import all core directives in your component.

 ## $apply() what's that?

 Dollar apply, well, I would like to apply for some dollars.
 Jokes aside.
 How many times did you forgot to use `$apply()`?
 Checking our code for hours to then realize that we forgot to use `$apply()` and our bindings weren't updating.